TimeTravelPenguin/TikzAutomata/README.md

 ## Planned Refactors

 - Simplify edge-node relationships.
-Current code is in-place and too explicit.
+The current code hard-coded and too explicit.
   Must implement visitor pattern and other design patterns to allow for a more dynamic design.
 - Proposed coding semantic: